DiodorEos/Java-Vault/src/chapter_01/README.md

 ☑️ Writing our first "Hello Java!" program <br />

 ## 🏋️‍♂️ Exercises ##
 Most exercises in this chapter are theory-based, which I will not be covering in detail.
-However, there are still some practical ones which I have commited here.
+However, there are still some practical ones which I have committed here.
 <br />
 <br />
 📌 *Note:* The exercise number corresponds to the book's exercise order numbering.